-It’s believed that it’s also likely to contain a cancer-causing chemical.
-The reality is that even organic cigarette brands that claim to contain no additives may, in fact, have high nicotine levels.
-These levels may be higher than in normal chemical-based cigarettes.
+It's believed that it's also likely to contain a cancer-causing chemical.
+The reality is that even organic cigarette brands that claim to contain no additives may have high nicotine levels.
+These levels may be higher than in regular chemical-based cigarettes.

 Although they may not contain tobacco and other known pesticides, they may have high nitrosamines concentrations.
 These are carcinogenic toxins that are produced during the fermentation process.

 Another thing to note is that blunt wrappers tend to be more porous than your everyday standard rolling paper.
 Their porous nature often results in high smoke inhalation.
 Remember that this smoke may contain other known toxins.